Environmental Management

 Environmental accident prevention activities

-To prevent environmental incidents, JTEKT prepares an" Environment Risk Map" covering major management points and is utilizing this in our daily inspections, etc. Moreover, we also require both our domestic and overseas group companies to conduct daily management in accordance with the"environment risk map" as part of efforts to prevent environmental incidents.
-In order to comply with environmental legislation, treaties and convention levels, we have set internal standards (*) more stringently than each regulation requires.
+To prevent environmental incidents, JTEKT prepares an" Environment Risk Map" covering major management points and is utilizing this in our daily inspections, etc. The JTEKT Group companies in Japan are also striving to prevent environmental accidents through daily management based on the Environmental Risk Map.n order to comply with environmental laws, ordinances, and agreed values, we have set voluntary standards * that are stricter than those set by each regulation, and are prepared for unexpected situations.

 Legal compliance with environmental legislation